 Why Timing Your Chiropractic Office for Sale is KEY

 In many ways, the most important – and perhaps least considered – factor that will affect the value of your chiropractic office for sale is your timing.
 While little can be done in terms of changing your location and, in general, your practice size is going to be fairly immovable as well, timing is one component that is both extremely variable and vital to maximizing the value that you receive from your business sale.

 Certainly, there are economic factors such as the strength of the economy (particularly in your region) will affect both your ability to sell and the buyer’s willingness to buy that are somewhat out of your control.
-Similarly, interest rates tend to dictate the availability of financing (which currently, is at or near its all-time best – which is why this may be a great time to sell, buy or transition a chiropractic practice).
+Similarly, interest rates can impact the availability of financing as well as any potential incentives programs that chiropractors may be eligible for in respect to SBA loans.

 Put simply, many chiropractors wait far too long to sell and miss out on thousands of dollars in the process.
 Worse, by failing to understand the options and different choices you have in transitioning your practice, you can potentially miss out on even more money.